 Here’s an example of a more complicated 4-chord progression:

 Another great thing about this download is that it’s designed for you to teach new chord symbols and types of chords as they appear.

-So when slash chords start appearing at progression number 7, you can explain what that means.
+Sometimes it’s hard to know when to introduce inversions, 7th chords and slash chords.
+But when you use this lesson outline, when slash chords start appearing at progression number 7, you can explain what that means.